skiupace/notes-extension-gnome/README.md

 A GNOME Shell extension providing customizable sticky notes.

+# Disclaimer!!!
+This extension is ported to GNOME 45 Shell By: Skiupace, the original extension linked [HERE]

 ![](./notes@maestroschan-skiupace.fr/screenshots/about_picture.png)

 ### Compatible versions

-Version 24 has been released in the 28/2/2024
+Version 24 has been released in the 28/2/2024.

 | GNOME Shell version | Extension version 24 | 23  | 22  | 20  | 19  | 18  |
 |---------------------|----------------------|-----|-----|-----|-----|-----|